Ravonus/Node-CRM/README.md

 # Node CRM

+Example of current app - http://67.176.39.70:1337/  ( Please note this is on my laptop so it may not always be up )

 a [Sails](http://sailsjs.org) application (Using node) Using AngularJS for the front end.
 MongoDB for database managment.
 Bootstraps for layout. ( Will work on any device in the end )

 To run - You need to get NodeJS/SailsJS/AngularJS/Bootstrap